 I need to distribute and collect materials and/or resources to/from participant homes or other off campus locations.
 What protocols do I need to follow?

-All groups intending to distribute and collect materials to participant homes or other off campus locations must have an approved Research Recovery Plan and, if applicable, an approved Travel Waiver.
+All groups intending to distribute and collect materials to participant homes or other off campus locations must have an approved Research Recovery Plan or Research Registration Form and, if applicable, an approved Travel Waiver.
 Groups are expected to follow the instructions and guidance developed by the Research IMT and Environmental Health and Safety: Pick Up and Drop Off of Paper, Electronic, and other Resources for Research.

 I do not feel comfortable coming in to conduct research activities.
 What resources are available to help me?